 Fifteen years ago Lori Landrath wouldn’t have believed that she could be homeless.”

 A friend took her to The Salvation Army shelter.
 One of the rules of the shelter is sobriety, so Lori quit drinking, started attending counseling sessions and AA, and learned to control her alcohol addiction.
-She described her situation as a “scary, fearful world” until she could admit that she had a problem, an addition to alcohol.
+She described her situation as a “scary, fearful world” until she could admit that she had a problem, an addiction to alcohol.
 She was determined to make changes in her life and get her self-respect back.

 After spending several months in the shelter she moved to a transitional home where absolute sobriety was also expected.
 She continued counseling and worked at getting her life back on track.
 A part-time job at Goodwill with the support of Community Clubhouse was her first step in returning to self-sufficiency.